 I have wanted to be a nurse for as long as I can remember.
 In 2018, the time was right for me to go back to school.
 I investigated a number of schools, and found my home at ECC.

 Since high school, I have had a passion for engineering and have always planned to get a degree in that field.
 However, despite being told multiple times that taking a gap year was a bad decision, I wasn’t sure I was financially ready for college.
 In the end, I decided to take a gap year to work and build up my finances.

-We all have different reasons to learn English, to get our GED diploma but we have in common something great which is our desire to change our lives and the lives of those around us.
-I hope that my story inspires and motivates you to keep moving forward and to keep fighting for your goals and dreams.
+We all have different reasons to learn English, to get our GED diploma, but we have in common something great, which is our desire to change our lives and the lives of those around us.
+I hope that my story inspires and motivates you to keep moving forward and keep fighting for your goals and dreams.

 Taryn White, student speaker for the Career & Technical Programs Commencement Ceremony, took a risk that paid off big for her future.